syrkis/miiii/paper/main.typ

     ),
   ),
   abstract: [
-    This paper investigates how neural networks learn to solve multiple related mathematical tasks simultaneously, through the lens of mechanistic interpretability.
-We train a transformer model on 29 parallel tasks, each requiring the prediction of remainders when dividing two-digit base-113 numbers by different potential prime factors (there are 29 primes less than 113).
+    This paper investigates how neural networks learn to solve multiple related mathematical tasks simultaneously, through the lens of mechanistic interpretability (MI).
+A transformer model is trained on 29 parallel tasks, each requiring the prediction of remainders when dividing two-digit base-113 numbers—as has been the domain of previous MI work @nanda2023—by all potential prime factors less than 113.
 This setup naturally creates a spectrum of task complexity, from binary classification (division by 2) to 109-way classification (division by 109).
-Analysis of the model's learned representations reveals that after independently solving the first four tasks (mod 2, 3, 5, and 7), the model develops a shared computational strategy that enables rapid generalization to the remaining 25 tasks.
-We show that this multi-task setting promotes the emergence of more general algorithmic solutions, as evidenced by distinct periodic patterns in the model's internal representations.
-Additionally, we reproduce recent findings that amplifying slow-moving gradients significantly accelerates this generalization process.
+Analysis of the model's learned representations indicates that after independently solving the first four tasks (mod 2, 3, 5, and 7), the model develops a shared computational strategy that enables rapid generalization to the remaining 25 tasks.
+    Additionally, findings @lee2024a that show amplifying slow-moving gradients significantly accelerates this generalization process, are reproduced.
 Our results provide insights into how neural networks discover and implement mathematical algorithms, particularly when learning multiple related tasks of varying complexity.
     Project repo is https://github.com/syrkis/miiii.
   ],
 )